DataWitchcraft/tidyverse-ccp-20200310/post-mortem.md

 - diamonds - density plot: the p1 plot is not defined anywhere
 - scales: package viridisLite instead of viridis, scale_colour_viridis_c, scale_colour_viridis_d (already installed with tidyverse)
 - get working directory without the underscore: getwd()

+### Data transformation

+- new syntax to facets
+- slide 119 may count with using the Rmd examples, it can be quite difficult to do it from the scratch
+- mutate: min_rank() is quite difficult to get